Sharmishta25/CODSOFT/README.md

 I have completed the three projects of Data Science as per the requirements of the internship.
-The Three Projects are :- Titanic Survival Prediction , Iris Flower Classification and Credit Card Fraud Prediction
+The Projects are Titanic Survival Prediction , Iris Flower Classification and Credit Card Fraud Prediction